To my youngest daughter, for Mother’s Day,

 No, he wanted to hold us back from the mass of it.
 And now, since that heavy knowledge crushed us back to dust, he came to be crushed.

 Daughter, friend, I give you the same speech over and over.
-Don’t obey mom because she’s perfect, but because it’s what God wants to work into our hearts; as it’s too hard for you, ask Jesus to help you.Yes, God has instructed you to obey me, but it’s not for me—we sponsor exactly no showdowns in this family of the wills against each other.
+Don’t obey mom because she’s perfect or deserving, but because it’s what God wants to work into our hearts; as it’s too hard for you, ask Jesus to help you.Yes, God has instructed you to obey me, but it’s not for me—we sponsor exactly no showdowns in this family of the wills against each other.
 Know this—I seek to point to what’s best and what’s most glorious, for you.

 We’re all babies in God—you and me, and everyone you know or will know; the apostle Paul speaks about becoming mature in Christ—but it’s all relative to the grace and sight we can have here.
 When I look at you, I see me all along the way—I cannot right now imagine his presence or glory any more than I think you can comprehend penal substitution.
 (Thank goodness I have been here about 28 more years than you and can manage to afford you more than what you have.)
 We’re fragile in sin, daughter—but while we were weak, that’s when he did for sinners what he did.